Colorado Agricultural College (later renamed Colorado State University) established as a land grant institution by President Lincoln’s Morrell Act.

 Read more about the CSU ratings in the 2021 Sustainable Campus Index.

-CSU received a score of 99 (the highest possible score) in the Princeton Review Green Rating tallies in 2021.
+CSU received a score of 99 (the highest possible score) in the Princeton Review Green Rating tallies in 2021 for the fifth consecutive year.

 CSU earns the #10 spot on Sierra Magazine Coolest Schools Rankings for 2021.